 Today Dales ponies are the perfect ‘all rounder’ pony for all aspects of equine activities.

 Our ponies here at Penbugle are very much the family ponies for hacking out on rides.

-At the start of spring 2020 we continued with our breeding plans to establish the Cornshire Dales ponies with Waterside Lucy and are pleased to announce that we are looking forward to a new addition at the end of March early April 2021.
+Back in spring 2020, we continued with our breeding plans to establish the Cornshire Dales ponies with Waterside Lucy and are pleased to announce that we looked forward to meeting the new addition at the end of March early April 2021.

-During this period we have also been lucky enough to have two more brood mares join us for foaling in March 2021.
-They are Hollingside Tara, a bay aged nine year and Nipna Sweetpea, a bay roan aged eight years.
+During this period we were lucky enough to have two more brood mares join us, foaling March 2021.